 Roderick Mitchell was the deputy Crown Commissioner for Lands in NSW who charted several branches of the Balonne River and may have got as far as the Bungil and Bungeworgorai Creeks.
-His journeys, and probably his maps, undoubtedly helped his father Sir Thomas Mitchell, then surveyor-general of NSW on his trip to the Maranoa in 1846.
-Sir Thomas Mitchell took the same route up the Darling River system into Queensland.
+His journeys and maps helped his father Sir Thomas Mitchell, surveyor-general of NSW, on his trip to the Maranoa in 1846.
+Sir Thomas took the same route up the Darling River system into Queensland.
 He was the first person to describe Mt Abundance and the rich area around it.
-He called it the Fitz Roy Downs in honour of the then Governor of New South Wales, Sir Charles Fitz Roy.
+He called it the Fitz Roy Downs in honour of the Governor of New South Wales, Sir Charles Fitz Roy.

-Macpherson’s father William was the clerk of the NSW parliament and just as important as Mitchell.
-They were both from Scotland and good friends too.
+Macpherson’s father William was the clerk of the NSW parliament and a friend of fellow Scot Mitchell.
 Mitchell was also fond of William’s son Allan, a determined and ambitious young man.
 Allan was an adventurer who ran cattle and sheep on his Keera property in the remote Gwydir district of northern NSW.
 While the hilly country reminded him of his native Scotland, it wasn’t profitable.
 Macpherson was captivated by Mitchell’s description of Mt Abundance as “champaign country” and was determined to claim it for himself.

-St George was not just the patron saint of England, it was also the last settled part of the English realm.
+This St George was the last settled part of the English realm.
 Not a single white man or woman lived north of the bridge.
-MacPherson crossed his Rubicon but was forced to halt for lambing season.
+MacPherson crossed his Rubicon but was forced to halt for the lambing season.
 Leaving the sheep behind, he finally gazed on Mt Abundance on Friday, October 15, 1847.
 Macpherson found Mitchell had not exaggerated about the quality of the land.
 “A glorious prospect!” he enthused.

-He claimed a farm 30km across from the Cogoon River (now Muckadilla Creek) in the west to Bungeworgorai Creek in the east.
+He claimed a farm 30km wide from the Cogoon River (now Muckadilla Creek) in the west to Bungeworgorai Creek in the east.
 The sight of the first natives two weeks later scared his men witless.
-Macpherson shamed them as cowards and he spent the following months building huts, cattle and sheep yards and fencing.
+Macpherson shamed them as cowards and spent months building huts, cattle and sheep yards and fencing.
 Macpherson built several outstations including a cattle station on the spot of what would later become Roma.

 The distance to the port of Newcastle was forbidding and Macpherson hoped to find a closer route to Brisbane via the Darling Downs.
 Urgent farmwork tied him down at Mt Abundance and after Christmas he went back to Keera for more supplies and drays.
-In January 1848, Macpherson got caught up in what would be a formidable foe for all who would live in the area: summer floods.
-Macpherson was constantly wet and bogged in heavy and impassable country with swollen fast-moving creeks.
+In January 1848, Macpherson got caught up in a formidable foe for all who lived in the area: summer floods.
+Macpherson was bogged in heavy and impassable country with swollen fast-moving creeks.

 He eventually made it to Keera but his return to the Maranoa was also delayed by floods.
 It was again a fleeting visit as Keera and Sydney demanded his presence on urgent family business.
 It was on his third return to St George’s Bridge, Macpherson received the bad news Mt Abundance had been attacked.